Mauro De Mauro: Italian mystery

 The disappearance of De Mauro remained a mystery and the focus of many speculations.
 In May 1994, Buscetta declared that the Sicilian Mafia had been involved in the murder of Mattei, and that De Mauro had been killed for investigating that murder.
 According to Buscetta, Mattei was killed at the request of the American Mafia because his oil policies had hurt U.S. interests in the Middle East.
 The American Mafia in turn was possibly doing a favour to the Seven Sisters.
-Buscetta claimed that Mattei's death was organized by Mafia bosses Di Cristina, Salvatore Greco "Ciaschiteddu", and Stefano Bontade at the request of Angelo Bruno, a Sicilian born Mafia boss from Philadelphia.
+Buscetta claimed that Mattei's death was organized by Mafia bosses Di Cristina, Salvatore Greco "Ciaschiteddu", and Stefano Bontade at the request of Angelo Bruno, a Sicilian-born Mafia boss from Philadelphia.
 Gaetano Iannì, another pentito, declared that a special agreement had been reached between the Sicilian Mafia and "some foreigners" for the elimination of Mattei, which was organized by Di Cristina.
 These statements triggered new inquiries, including the exhumation of Mattei's corpse.

-Buscetta claimed that Bontade organized De Mauro's kidnap because his investigations into the death of Mattei came very close to the Mafia, and to Bontade in particular.
+Buscetta claimed that Bontade organized De Mauro's kidnapping because his investigations into the death of Mattei came very close to the Mafia, and to Bontade in particular.
 Another pentito, Francesco Di Carlo, declared in 2001 that De Mauro was killed because he had learned that one of his former fascist friends, Prince Borghese, was involved in the planned 1970 coup with like-minded army officers, determined to stop what they considered as Italy's drift to the left.
 Yet another pentito, Rosario Naimo, who started to collaborate with the Italian authorities after his arrest in October 2010, said that the journalist was killed because of his investigative reporting that damaged the Mafia.
 The order for De Mauro's killing came from the heads of the Sicilian Mafia Commission, Bontade, Gaetano Badalamenti and Salvatore Riina, according to Di Carlo and Buscetta.
 Both Di Carlo and Naimo say that De Mauro was kidnapped by Emanuele D'Agostino, a mafioso from Bontade's Santa Maria di Gesù crime family.

 According to Di Carlo, the remains of De Mauro were buried under a bridge over the Oreto River near Palermo.
 However, the police, after a search, did not find the body.
 The pentito Francesco Marino Mannoia later claimed that he had been ordered by Bontade in 1977 or 1978 to dig up several bodies at the bridge and dissolve them in acid.
 According to the new testimony of Naimo, De Mauro was taken to a terrain in Pallavicino neighbourhood in Palermo where the Mafia boss Francesco Madonia owned a chicken farm.
 He was killed there and dumped in a pit.